wxShaper/wxsf-code/readme_src.txt

 Requirements:
 -------------

-- wxSF uses wxWidgets (www.wxwidgets.org) and was tested with version 2.8.3 (patch 1).
+- wxSF uses wxWidgets (www.wxwidgets.org) and was tested with version 2.8.4 on MS Windows and Linux (Ubuntu 7.04) target platforms.
 - Code::Blocks (www.codeblocks.org) IDE with MinGW C++ compiler is required (recommended) for open included workspace/project files.